sg3956/Algorithmic_Trading_Machine_Learning/README.md

 ## Analysis

-The following graph shows the actual and predicted cumulative returns for a 3 month training period.
-This graph shows that the predicted strategy returns performed just slightly better than the actual returns.
+The graph below illustrates the cumulative returns that were actually earned and those that were predicted during a three-month training period.
+It indicates that the returns expected by the strategy were marginally higher than the actual returns.

 ![1](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/3_4_100.png)

-The following graph shows the cumulative returns comparison with a 2 month training period.
-This graph shows that the predicted strategy returns did not perform much differently than the 2 month training period.
+The graph presented below depicts a comparison of cumulative returns during a two-month training period.
+It suggests that the returns expected by the strategy did not differ significantly from those obtained during the three-month training period.
 ![2](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/2_4_100.png)

-The following graph shows the cumulative returns with a 6 month training window.
-This graph shows that the predictions matched with the actual returns for longer than the 2 and 3 month training periods, but then predicted lower for a period of time before having higher predictions towards the end of the data.
+The graph below displays the cumulative returns obtained from an 8-month training window.
+The graph indicates that the predicted returns aligned with the actual returns for a longer period compared to the 2-month and 3-month training periods.
+However, there was a phase where the predicted returns were lower than the actual returns.
+Towards the end of the data, the predictions picked up again and were higher than before.

 ![3](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/8_4_100.png)

-Based in these three graphs alone, it appears that the 3 month window strategy has the least amount of volatility.
+Judging solely from the three graphs presented, it seems that the strategy that used a 3 month training window exhibited the least amount of volatility.

-The following graph shows a 3 month training period from above with the short SMA set to 7 days and the long SMA set to 200 days.
+This graph illustrates a 3 month training period, previously mentioned, where the short Simple Moving Average (SMA) is configured to 7 days and the long SMA is set to 200 days.

 ![4](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/7_200.png)

-The following graph shows a 3 month training period from above with the short SMA set to 7 days and the long SMA set to 150 days.
+This graph illustrates a 3 month training period, previously mentioned, where the short Simple Moving Average (SMA) is configured to 7 days and the long SMA is set to 150 days.

 ![5](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/7_150.png)

-As you can see from these graphs, it appears that using a short window of 7 days and a long window of 150 days predicts slightly better with less volatility than the original 4 day short window and 100 day long window.
-This will be the strategy that I recommend.
+From these graphs, it seems that utilizing a short window of 7 days and a long window of 150 days produces slightly improved predictions with reduced volatility, compared to the initial approach that employed a 4-day short window and a 100-day long window.
+Based on this analysis, this is the strategy that I would suggest.

-The final graph below shows the cumulative returns with a 3 month training period, 4 day short window and 100 day long window SMAs using a Decision Tree Classifier Model.
+The graph presented below displays the cumulative returns obtained using a Decision Tree Classifier Model, with a 3-month training period and Simple Moving Averages (SMAs) configured to a 4-day short window and a 100-day long window.

 ![6](https://github.com/sg3956/Machine_Learning_Trading_Bot/blob/1692d26884a927d2a797d57351d55c191beb3da1/Actual_vs_DTC.png)

-We can see from this graphic that the returns are a little more volatile and end up lower than the actual returns.
-Therefore my recommendation is to use the SVM strategy as it had the best predicted returns with the least amount of volatility.
+This graphic suggests that the returns obtained from the Decision Tree Classifier Model, with a 3-month training period and SMAs configured to a 4-day short window and a 100-day long window, exhibit higher volatility and ultimately result in lower returns compared to the actual returns.
+Based on this analysis, I would recommend using the SVM strategy as it produced the most accurate predicted returns with the least amount of volatility.

 ---